Reports & Insights

 Nation Rebalanced: How do we create a country that works for all places?

 This report, by Labour Together’s Director of Devolution, JP Spencer, sets out a bold vision for how to rebalance the UK economy and create prosperity in every part of the country.
 It outlines four key recommendations to drive economic growth, improve infrastructure, and boost regional economies, arguing that there is a moral, economic, and political case for doing so.
-The report is endorsed by Chris Curtis MP, Co-Chair of the Labour Growth Group and Jo White MP, Convenor of the Red Wall Group of Labour MPs.

 Read More